 The following observations emerge from the RST process for Hippocampus but are of broad taxonomic relevance.
 Supporting evidence for all observations can be found in Foster & Vincent (2016)10.
-Observations marked with are addressed - in whole or in part - in the proposed changes to Resolution Conf.
-12.8 (Rev. CoP13) presented in CoP17 Doc.
-33, as explained in the Discussion section that follows.
-The Discussion section offers remedial suggestions for all observations marked with #.

 Step 1: List of species brought before an AC/PC meeting for consideration under RST